JackGoulart/flask-api/README.md

-#  Flask rest-api with Flask-RESTful exetension
+#  Flask rest-api with Flask-RESTful exetension:

-## That api was developed by a course that I did on udemy
+##     That api was developed by a course that I did on udemy:

            I added a webapp SPA served over that Api to test when I used JS/ajax.